badgerloop-software/driver-dev-tutorial/README.md

  This function simply needs to record the identifying information that we pass in (the device address) and store the I2C instance that we use to access the bus.
 You will see how we use these members later when we access the device.

  **`get_dir`**<br>
  This function should return the value of a specific pin's direction.
 To do this, we will need to do a few things.
 First, we need to first specify to the MCP what register we want to read from by writing the proper register offset to it.
-Second, we will need to read from the iodir register we just specified.
-Third, since we have to read the value of the entire register (remember we can't just read one bit), we have to do some bitwise arithmetic to figure out what part of the byte we read corresponds to the pin we are looking for.
+Second, we will need to read **a byte** from the iodir register we just specified.
+Third, we have to do some bitwise arithmetic to figure out what part of **the byte** we read corresponds to the pin we are looking for.
 Finally, we can return that value.

  **Hint:** You might find use for the and (&) and shift right(>>) operators to filter out the pin you are looking for.